Welcome to Dr. Charlotte Johnston’s Parenting Lab!

 *Check out our most recent newsletter for more information on study results and lab updates.

 Volunteers: We are not currently recruiting volunteers.
-Please check again in Dec/Jan for Term 2.
+Please check again in April/May for the summer term.